yisonPylkita/prompt-rs/README.md

 Shell prompt generator in Rust

 ### Why?
-I want to see how fast it takes for bash to run Rust app that generates shell prompt compared to writing same prompt generator function in shell (I'll test on ZSH)
+I want to see how long it takes for bash to run Rust app that generates shell prompt compared to writing same prompt generator function in shell (I'll test on ZSH)